 Tony Evans, Race, and the Bible

-Pastor John, you were recently in Memphis, Tennessee speaking at the Kainos [kai-naws] conference along with Tony Evans.
-Any impressions or thoughts you want to share about the event, the movement, or what you heard there?
+Pastor John, you spoke in Memphis, Tennessee, at the Kainos Conference in 2014 along with Tony Evans.
+Do you have any impressions or thoughts you want to share about the event, the movement, or what you heard there?

-So, all in all, I just want to celebrate what Brian is doing and encourage people to be aware of it and to dream their own dream about growing the Church of Christ into the kind of multi ethnic face that it will have in the kingdom.
+I want to celebrate what Bryan is doing.
+I want to encourage people to be aware of it and to dream their own dreams about growing the church of Christ into the kind of multiethnic face it will have in the kingdom.

-So Jesus goes through Samaria.
-Jews don’t go through Samaria.
-They skip through Samaria.
-Why did he go through?
-Answer, quote: Spiritual needs overrode cultural differences.
-And that was kind of the banner that was flying over this message.
-And that is so right.
-She knew that he was a Jew.
-She calls him a Jew.
-How did she know?
+The woman at the well knew that Jesus was a Jew.
+She called him a Jew.
+But how did she know?
 He didn’t say, “I am a Jew.”
-His answer: Well, he looked like a Jew.
+But Jesus looked like a Jew.
 He dressed like a Jew.
 He acted like a Jew.
-And she knew he was a Jew so, implication, he didn’t stop being a Jew in order to reach this half breed Samaritan.
-You don’t have to stop being who you are in order to reach out across the line.
-But, you don’t let who you are get in the way of reaching either.
-And those are the two prongs that moved me.
-So don’t stop being who you are and don’t let who you are get in the way of reaching out to people different from yourself.
+Thus, she knew he was a Jew.
+He did not stop being a Jew in order to reach this half-breed Samaritan.
+You need not stop being who you are in order to reach across the line.
+However, you must not let who you are get in the way of reaching, either.
+Those are the two prongs that moved me.
+Do not stop being who you are and do not let who you are get in the way of reaching out to people different from you.

-Stunningly he pointed out, Jesus asked if he can get a drink from here.
-He is going to push his lips to the very vessel that this unclean, non Jew brings.
-And the point that he made was: He is going after this woman’s soul.
+Stunningly, as Evans noted, Jesus asked the woman for a drink.
+He was going to put his lips to the very vessel that this unclean non-Jew carried.
+Evans pointed out that Jesus was going after this woman’s soul.
 That is clear.
-He is going to try to reach her, bring her to be a true worshipper of God.
-But, he pointed out, I am not going to touch your soul until I am willing to drink from your cup.
-That was very, very insightful, I think.
+He would try to reach her.
+He wanted her to be a true worshiper of God.
+However, Evans said, Jesus did not touch her soul until he was willing to drink from her cup.
+That was very, very insightful.

-Then he made this little side trip over to Galatians two where Paul has to scold Peter for walking not in step with the gospel.
-And he pointed out: Clearly the gospel has implications for relational behaviors.
-And he used the terms—and I thought his was pretty carefully done—he said: There is the content of the gospel and then his other term was the scope of the gospel.
-And he defined the content of the gospel from 1 Corinthians 15.
-He died for us.
+After John 4, Dr. Evans took a side trip over to Galatians 2.
+In Galatians 2, Paul writes how he scolded Peter for not walking in step with the gospel.
+Clearly, Evans said, the gospel has implications for relational behaviors.
+He used the terms “content of the gospel” and “scope of the gospel.”
+He defined the “content” of the gospel from 1 Corinthians 15.
+Jesus died for us.
 He rose again.
-He must be believed on by faith alone.
-And he will give us eternal life.
-But the scope of the gospel has these radical implications for whether you eat pork chops with Gentiles or not.
+We must believe in him.
+If we do, he will give us eternal life.
+But the “scope” of the gospel has radical implications, like, Do you eat pork chops with Gentiles or not?

-And the last thing, very confrontational, he said that I took to heart is: American Racism would not have lasted so long if things had been right in the pulpits.
-So he is pleading with pastors, with me and others to see these things and to proclaim them with clarity and power.
-So I came away from the Kainos movement the Kainos event and that time with Brian and with Dr. Evans greatly encouraged and I just hope lots of people get on board with what Brian is trying to do there.
+He said one last thing very confrontationally that I took to heart.
+He said that American racism would not have lasted so long if things had been right in the pulpits.
+He pled with pastors, with myself and others, to see these things and to proclaim them with clarity and power.
+I came away from the Kainos Movement, the Kainos event, and that time with Bryan Loritts and Dr. Evans greatly encouraged.
+I hope lots of people get on board with what Bryan is trying to do.
 It was an honor to be part of that event.